Formation and evaporation of strangelets during the merger of two compact stars: Evaporation of strangelets

-\paragraph{\it{Evaporation of strangelets.-}} Following \cite{Alcock:1985vc}, the evaporation consists in the emission of a baryon (usually a neutron) leaving a strangelet with baryon number $A-1$.
+Following \cite{Alcock:1985vc}, the evaporation consists in the emission of a baryon (usually a neutron) leaving a strangelet with baryon number $A-1$.
 This kind of process is endothermic and it requires an amount of energy equal at least to the binding (or ionization) energy $I$.
-In the following we concentrate on $I$ in the range $(50-70) \mathrm{MeV}$, since these values correspond to the ones needed to stabilize QSs up to about 2 $M_\odot$ \cite{Drago:2019tbs}.
-A first estimate of the evaporation rate stems from the detailed balance principle and it reads \cite{Alcock:1985vc}:
+In the following we concentrate on the range $I\sim (50-70) \mathrm{MeV}$, since these values correspond to the ones needed to stabilize QSs up to about 2 $M_\odot$ \cite{Drago:2019tbs}.
+A first estimate of the evaporation rate stems from the detailed balance principle applied to the equilibrium situation in which evaporation and the re-absorption rates are equal.
+The evaporation rate into nucleons reads \cite{Alcock:1985vc}:

 where $m_n$ is the nucleon mass, $T$ is the temperature and $f_{n,p}$ are absorption efficiencies (for neutrons and protons) correcting the geometric cross section $\sigma_0 A^{\frac{2}{3}}$.